Lucas Hedges Bio

 Early Life and Background

-Hedges attended Saint Ann’s School and completed advanced theatre training programs as a teenager, including the Cherubs Theatre Program at Northwestern University’s National High School Institute.
-He studied theatre at the University of North Carolina School of the Arts from 2015 to 2016 before focusing on his acting career on stage and screen.
+Hedges graduated from Saint Ann’s School in Brooklyn and later completed the Cherubs Theatre Program at Northwestern University’s National High School Institute.
+He then studied theater at the University of North Carolina School of the Arts from 2015 to 2016, formalizing the early training that had shaped his interest in performing.

 Lucas Hedges Career